Showing posts with label guides. Show all posts

 Loaded back onto the bus and headed back to the hotel to freshen up.

-Our last stop of the day was Apple Bees for dinner, where I ordered grilled Chicken, a Caesar salad, and a brownie.
+Our last stop for dinner was Apple Bees, where I had grilled Chicken, a Caesar salad, and Chicken.

 FIESTA LIME CHICKEN

 Grilled chicken glazed with zesty lime sauce and drizzled with tangy Mexi-ranch is smothered with a rich blend of Cheddar cheeses on a bed of crispy tortilla strips.
-Served with Spanish rice and house-made pico de gallo.
+It is served with Spanish rice and house-made pico de gallo.

-Breakfast at the hotel of a cinnamon roll, biscuit, and gravy with juice.
+Breakfast at the hotel is a cinnamon roll, biscuit, and gravy, accompanied by juice.

 Loaded onto the bus and headed to St Augustine.

 We stopped at the Visitor Center to pick up our guide.
-We also shopped and toured the museum inside the visitor center.
+Inside the visitor center, we also shopped and toured the museum.

 Our tour Guide

-We loaded back onto the bus, and our guide told us about the many historic sites in St. Augustine.
+We reboarded the bus, and our guide told us about the many historic sites in St. Augustine.

-We stopped at Flager College, (the former Ponce de Leon Hotel) and several churches.
+We stopped at Flagler College (the former Ponce de Leon Hotel) and several churches.

 Flager College

-Rode back to the Visitor Center and were on our own for a couple of hours.
+We rode back to the Visitor Center and were alone for a few hours.

-We walked to St George Street which is a pedestrian-only filled with unique shops and restaurants.
+We walked to St George Street, a pedestrian-only street filled with unique shops and restaurants.

 We ate lunch at St. Augustine Seafood Company.
 We ordered a shrimp plate with fries, cole slaw, and water.
 I also bought 2 bottles of their hot sauce to take home to my son.